zapu222/ImageClassificationBirds400/README.md

 This code was written in order to test various computer vision techniques on the Birds 400 dataset found at https://www.kaggle.com/datasets/gpiosenka/100-bird-species.

-Upon downloading the dataset, in class_dict.csv, "BLACK & YELLOW &nbsp;BROADBILL" at B60 should be changed to "BLACK & YELLOW BROADBILL," and the same for the folders
-'BLACK & YELLOW &nbsp;BROADBILL' within the train, valid, and test folders.
+Upon downloading the dataset, in class_dict.csv, "BLACK & YELLOW &nbsp;BROADBILL" at B60 should be changed to "BLACK & YELLOW BROADBILL" (one spaces rather than two), and the same for the folders 'BLACK & YELLOW &nbsp;BROADBILL' within the train, valid, and test folders.

 The scripts data_stats.py and disp_imgs.py can be used to get a better understanding of the size of the dataset and the images within the dataset.